mockoon/mockoon/README.md

 ## Documentation

 I started to write a small documentation that you will find in the [Wiki](https://github.com/255kb/mockoon/wiki) section of this repository.
-Feel free to contribute or ask for new topics to be explained.
+Feel free to contribute or ask for new topics to be covered.

 ## More to come